YetChunF/CSCI164-Search-Eight-Puzzle/README.md

 python3 Main.py <algorithm> <state list>
 ```

-The algorithm can simple be any of the following values: `bfs, dfs, iddfs, astar, idastar`.
+The algorithm can simply be any of the following values: `bfs, dfs, iddfs, astar, idastar`.
 The state list must be separated by commas and each tile must be one of the following characters: `"012345678ABCDEF"`.
 Here is an example:

 ```
 python3 Main.py astar 1,6,0,2,7,3,4,8,5